-Or I could share with you how I make goals every summer to spend lots of time chillin’ poolside, but never do, but that makes me feel like I missed out.
+Or, I could share with you how I make goals every summer to spend lots of time chillin’ poolside, but never do, but that fills me with regret.

-Instead, I’ll tell you about, how when my daughter was a preschooler, I spent too much time keeping a perfectly clean house.
-So much so, that in order for her to spend time with me, she’d follow me around and helped me clean.
+Instead, I’ll tell you about how when my daughter was a preschooler, I spent too much time keeping a perfectly clean house.
+So much so, that in order for her to spend time with me, she’d follow me around and help me clean.

-So, now when I see pictures of my baby girl, my heart hurts a bit.
-Seeing those younger pictures of her makes me wish I’d turned off the dust buster, put down the broom and sat on the floor and played with my baby.
+Seeing younger pictures of her makes me wish I’d turned off the dust buster, put down the broom and sat on the floor and played with my baby.
 At the time, I had this cute little saying that I bought at a garage sale hanging in my house.
 It read:

 The cleaning and scrubbing will wait till tomorrow,